NichKu/TransMethylCFDx/README.md

 ## Introduction

-**TransMethylCFDx** is a pipeline for targeted methylation sequencing data analysis that deconvolutes cfDNA tissue-of-origin and simultaneously quantifies donor-derived cfDNA.
+**TransMethylCFDx** is a pipeline for targeted methylation sequencing data analysis and subsequent cfDNA tissue-of-origin determination and donor-derived cfDNA quantification.

 ## Pipeline Summary